 Rwanda is the best place in the world to trek to see Silverback Mountain Gorillas and they are indeed thrilling to visit.
 But for me, equal in thrill factor, is the spectacular bird population of this tiny, but truly fascinating country.
+Here, you can catch the best wildlife photography.

 On the search for African birds